MARK BENNETT, ESQ.

 All neutrals on the DPR Panel are willing to travel to the neighbor islands and the mainland.
 If you have any questions, please contact DPR at (808) 523-1234

 In 2009, Mr. Bennett received a United States Department of Justice National Leadership Award, in 2007 he received the Hawaii Law Enforcement Elwood J. McGuire Award for Contributions to Law Enforcement and was inducted in the Hawaii Joint Police Association Hall of Fame, and in 1986 he received a Special Achievement Award from the Attorney General of the United States.
-Over the last twenty years, Mr. Bennett has regularly taught criminal procedure to second and third year law students at Hawaii’s William S. Richardson School of Law, and is a Director of the Hawaii Chapter of the American Judicature Society.
+Mr. Bennett has also taught criminal procedure to second and third year law students at Hawaii’s William S. Richardson School of Law, and is a Director of the Hawaii Chapter of the American Judicature Society.

-Mr. Bennett has first-chaired more than 100 jury trials, is a Fellow of the American College of Trial Lawyers, has argued and briefed scores of cases before the United States Court of Appeals for the Ninth Circuit and the Hawaii Supreme Court, and has twice successfully argued before the Supreme Court of the United States in Hawaii v.
-Office of Hawaiian Affairs, 556 U.S. ___ (2009), and Lingle v.
+Mr. Bennett has first-chaired many jury trials, is a Fellow of the American College of Trial Lawyers, has argued and briefed many cases before the United States Court of Appeals for the Ninth Circuit and the Hawaii Supreme Court, and has twice successfully argued before the Supreme Court of the United States, in Hawaii v.
+Office of Hawaiian Affairs, 556 U.S. 163 (2009), and Lingle v.
 Chevron, 544 U.S. 528 (2005).

-Mr. Bennett has tried or supervised complex cases in almost every civil law area, and has personally negotiated settlements and complex arrangements involving up to and including $1 billion.
-As a neutral, Mr. Bennett will specialize in complex cases, and will focus on providing fair and thoughtful but cost effective service.
+Mr. Bennett has also tried or supervised complex cases in many civil law areas, and has personally negotiated settlements and complex arrangements involving up to hundreds of millions of dollars.